The Log-Exponential Smoothing Technique and Nesterov's Accelerated Gradient Method for Generalized Sylvester Problems: Introduction

-Using the minimal time functions to the target sets $\O_i$ for $i\in I$ allows us to model the smallest intersecting ball problem as follows:

-The minimal time functions to sets involved in the problem are not differentiable in general.
-Moreover, if the sets therein are convex, then the corresponding minimal time functions are convex.
-Thus, it is natural to use the tools of variational analysis and in particular, convex analysis, to solve the problem.

-Using the maximal time function (\ref{mxt}) instead of the minimal time function (\ref{mt}), the smallest enclosing ball problem can be modeled in terms of the following constrained optimization problem:

-The combination of the minimal time function (\ref{mt}) and the maximal time function (\ref{mxt}) allows us to model the generalized Sylvester problem as follows:
+The smallest intersecting ball problem can be solved by minimizing a nonsmooth optimization problem in which the objective function is the maximum of the distances to the target sets.
+The nondifferentiability of this objective function makes it difficult to develop effective numerical algorithms for solving the problem.
+A natural approach is to approximate the nonsmooth objective function by a smooth function that is favorable for applying available smooth optimization schemes.
+Based on the log-exponential smoothing technique and Nesterov's accelerated gradient method, we present an effective numerical algorithm for solving this problem.

 Our paper is organized as follows.
-Section 2 contains tools of convex analysis used throughout the paper.
-In Section 3, we focus on subgradient algorithms for solving the generalized Sylvester problem (\ref{SYL}) in its general form involving minimal time and maximal time functions as well as a specification to the case of distance functions and farthest distance functions.
-Section 4 is devoted to a particular class of the smallest intersecting ball problem (\ref{SIB}) where $F$ is the closed unit ball of $\R^n$.
-In Section 4, we introduce and study a new class of generalized Sylvester problem called the \emph{directional generalized Sylvester problem}.
+Section 2 contains tools of convex optimization used throughout the paper.
+In Section 3, we focus the analysis of the log-exponential smoothing technique applied to the smallest intersecting ball problem.
+Section 4 is devoted to developing an effective algorithm based on the minimization majorization algorithm and Nesterov's accelerated gradient method to solve the problem.
+We also analyze the convergence of the algorithm.
 Finally, we present some numerical examples in Section 5.